oinone/oinone-docs/en/DevManual/Tutorials/DiscoverTheFront-endFramework/chapter1-widget.md

 :::

-# VIII.
-Theory: The Relationship Between Widget Components and Vue Components
+# Ⅸ. Theory: The Relationship Between Widget Components and Vue Components

 At the implementation level, a Widget component is essentially a Vue component.
 When mounted on a page, they have a `parent-child component` relationship.
 That is, the Widget component, as the parent component, provides props to the Vue component.
 This can also be viewed in the browser using the `Vue DevTools` plugin.